Introduction to the course

 Powerpoint and podcast

-• Aug 28 (M), day 1: there is no Powerpoint nor podcast for today; everything is in this document.
+• There is no Powerpoint nor podcast for today; everything is in this document.

 The next topic